awsdocs/amazon-eks-user-guide/doc_source/calico.md

 This section walks through the [Stars policy demo](https://docs.projectcalico.org/v3.1/getting-started/kubernetes/tutorials/stars-policy/) provided by the Project Calico documentation\.
 The demo creates a frontend, backend, and client service on your Amazon EKS cluster\.
 The demo also creates a management GUI that shows the available ingress and egress paths between each service\.

 Before you create any network policies, all services can communicate bidirectionally\.
-After you apply the network policies, you can see that the client can only communicate with the frontend service, and the backend can only communicate with the frontend\.
+After you apply the network policies, you can see that the client can only communicate with the frontend service, and the frontend can only communicate with the backend\.

 **To run the Stars policy demo**